sonic2kk/steamtinkerlaunch/README.md

 * gamemoderun
 * notifier
 * strace
+* optionally start editor with game-specific config before game launch via keypress

 TODO:
-* add zenity gui, which optionally opens on keypress on gamelaunch
 * it doesn't seem to work to launch a windows exe as custom command via proton...
+* maybe get protontricks $APPID --gui working
 * more

 the idea is that you just have to edit the steam command line once (imho the editor is not very usable)